bazmurphy/prisma-learning/readme.md

 6. in doing that migration you are updating your code with the `generator client`, the generator creates the `@prisma/client` where you `import { PrismaClient }` from, which allows you to interact with your code through this Prisma library.
 So you do not have to write raw SQL Queries.
 7. So the schema file allows you to define your database, migrate your database, and interact with your database.
 It is your single source of truth and really important to understand.

+---

-## deeper dive on generators & datasources
+## deeper dive on datasources & generators

 Now we will cover everything you can do in the schema file for prisma.
 And it is a lot.